Confirmation Formation for Adult Catholics

 Interested adults must inform the pastor or a member of the parish staff in their home parish that they wish to prepare for the sacraments.
 They will then be advised of the process for this preparation and what is required of the candidate.

 Preparation program schedules differ.
-They may take place weekly, bi-weekly or monthly, and may be offered by the parish, or several parishes collaborating on Adult Confirmation preparation.
+They may take place weekly, bi-weekly or monthly, and may be offered by the parish, or several parishes collaborating on Confirmation with Adults preparation.
 You will be advised of the options in your area.
-For questions about Adult Confirmation, please contact the Office of Adult Faith Formation at (603) 663-0172.
+For questions about Confirmation With Adults, please contact the Office of Adult Faith Formation at (603) 663-0172.

 Diocesan Administration Building